KacieW/ReactBasics/README.md

     ```
     - State : is a js object that used to record and react with user events. **When the compenent state changes, the component and all of
     it's childern will get re-render immediately.** `this.setState()` is used to change the status of the `state`.

+  In Class Components, `props` are avaliable anywhere, in any method we defined as `this.props`.
+When we refactory a component from functional to class based, we should replace all the `props` with `this.props`.

 #### 3. Render the component on the DOM